 However, if you do boxing, you perform an intensive training that is not boring at all.
 On top of that, it works your entire body and boosts your cardiovascular system.
 It also improves your coordination, core strength and general muscle tone.
 Finally, it helps to get rid of stress and improves your self-confidence.

-So, if you want to do something that is enjoyable and develops you both mentally and physically, boxing is the way to go.
+So, if you want to do something that is enjoyable and develops you both mentally and physically, boxing cardio workout at home and heavy bag workout are the way to go.

 What You Need for Home Boxing

-If you want to do boxing for cardio or just want to be a “hobby” puncher, then you do not have to go to a boxing gym.
+If you want to do boxing exercises for weight loss or just want to be a “hobby” puncher, then you do not have to go to a boxing gym.
 You can train at home alone, but it is worth to attend to a gym a few times to learn the basic punches, footwork, etc. That is enough to work out at home safely and efficiently.

 Alternatively, you can find a lot of boxing tips online too, for example here on punchingbagsguide.com